Assistant Project Manager for a Digital Marketing Agency

 The assistant project manager will help ensure that communication is open between all parties involved with the project scope.

-• assisting with vendor selection
+• Assisting with vendor selection

-• ensuring you have the right vendors on board
+• Ensuring you have the right vendors on board

 • making sure you have the right deliverables from vendors